 Divorce often looms on the horizon for quite some time before a couple finally pulls the trigger.
-In many cases, by the time they file the documents, people are emotionally prepared for the process.
+In many cases, people are emotionally prepared for the process by the time they file the documents.
 But being emotionally prepared and being ready in a practical sense are two different things.
 Ending a marriage is a tricky proposition, and creating a divorce strategy ahead of time often helps people through the process.

 2. Know The Laws In Your State

 Laws regulating divorce vary a great deal from one state to the next.
 There’s no excuse for not knowing them.

 In fact, not being aware of the rules in play can cost you when it comes to child custody, spousal support, and other areas.

 For example, Oregon is an equitable distribution state as opposed to our neighbors, Washington and California, which follow community property statutes.